 UK renewable liquid gas supply reaches 25 million litres as industry scales up for net-zero

-Supply is set to rise to over 35 million litres in bulk and close to 1 million litres in cylinders within the coming year, taking renewable liquid gases to a combined market share of well over 3%.
+Supply is set to rise to more than 35 million litres in bulk and close to 1 million litres in cylinders over the coming year, giving renewable liquid gases a combined market share of well over 3%.

-George Webb, chief executive of Liquid Gas UK, said: “Renewable liquid gases like bioLPG are playing a practical role in decarbonising heat, particularly for rural and off-grid homes and businesses which aren’t suitable for electrification.
+George Webb, Chief Executive of Liquid Gas UK, said: “Renewable liquid gases such as bioLPG are playing a practical role in decarbonising heat, particularly for rural and off-grid homes and businesses that are not suitable for electrification.

-“Supplying 25 million litres of renewable liquid gases to customers is a real milestone, and the fact this is expected to rise by 40% over the next 12 months shows the pace of change and determination to deliver a futureproof fuel across our sector.”
+“Supplying 25 million litres of renewable liquid gases to customers is a significant milestone, and the fact that this figure is expected to rise by 40% over the next 12 months demonstrates both the pace of change and the sector’s determination to deliver a future-proof fuel.”

-The biggest industries of growth identified across the sector are domestic heating, agriculture, leisure and industrial processing.
+The fastest-growing sectors identified are domestic heating, agriculture, leisure and industrial processing.

-Industrial demand is a significant driver of this growth, reflecting the role LPG and renewable liquid gases can play in supporting UK manufacturing and processing industries that rely on high-temperature heat, such as glass manufacturing.
+Industrial demand is a major driver of this growth, reflecting the role that LPG and renewable liquid gases can play in supporting UK manufacturing and processing industries that rely on high-temperature heat, such as glass manufacturing.

-For the 4 million UK homes off the gas grid, renewable liquid gases offer a seamless, drop-in alternative to electric technologies, integrating into existing LPG systems.
+For the four million UK homes off the gas grid, renewable liquid gases offer a seamless, drop-in alternative to electric technologies, integrating easily into existing LPG systems.

-“The census highlights the opportunity for a broader energy mix to contribute towards the decarbonisation of heat,” said Webb.
+“The census highlights the opportunity for a broader energy mix to contribute to the decarbonisation of heat,” Webb added.

 “Thanks to industry investment, renewable liquid gases are already being supplied into the UK market.

-“Looking forward, with the right long-term policy framework in place, we can accelerate supply, unlock further investment, and help deliver a fair transition to net-zero for those in rural and off-grid areas,” he added.
+“Looking ahead, with the right long-term policy framework in place, we can accelerate supply, unlock further investment and help deliver a fair transition to net zero for those in rural and off-grid areas.”